khaledmustafa91/ruby-task/README.md

 post request `post '/post/:post_id/comment', paramters : {json body}, headers { "Content-Type": "application/json" , "Authorization": "Bearer <user_token>"  }`

 ## Description
-to make new comment on a post you should have your JWT token and all comment arrtributes: body
+To make new comment on a post you should have your JWT token and all comment arrtributes: body

 ### Input